THM-TheoreM/Algorithm/README.md

 **Notepad++** We use notepad++ nothing but cool.

+**Eclipse**
-**Eclipse** You can download from the official website http://www.eclipse.org/downloads/, to choose between 32 bit and 64 bit, http://stackoverflow.com/questions/11461607/cant-start-eclipse-java-was-started-but-returned-exit-code-13 is very helpful!
-To start with the first project helloworld using Eclipse, you can refer to http://jingyan.baidu.com/article/48b558e373e1ea7f39c09a57.html.
+ - Installation: You can download from the official website http://www.eclipse.org/downloads/, to choose between 32 bit and 64 bit, it depends on your JAVA VERSION instead of your computer,  http://stackoverflow.com/questions/11461607/cant-start-eclipse-java-was-started-but-returned-exit-code-13 is very helpful!
+ - Create a project: To start with the first project helloworld using Eclipse, you can refer to http://jingyan.baidu.com/article/48b558e373e1ea7f39c09a57.html.
+ - Import an existing project: You can follow "File"→"Import"→"General"→"Existing Projects into Workspace".

 **Nppexec**